SuperOfficeDocs/superoffice-docs/docs/api/overview/index.md

 ## Extensibility levels

-There are several levels of SuperOffice extensibility, and these are commonly defined as configuration, UI workflow, scripting, external APIs, and internal APIs.
+There are several levels of SuperOffice extensibility, and these are commonly defined as configuration settings, workflow and scripting, external APIs, and internal APIs.

 ![ExtensibilityStairs][img2]